 Swimming is the perfect way to bond with your baby, boost their confidence, and strengthen their heart and lungs, so introducing the benefits of swimming early is ideal.

-Use bathtime to get babies used to the notion of playing in water.
-The more they experience the senses of swishing, splashing, and waves as fun, rather than scary, the easier a transition to a pool or the sea will be easier for both of you!
+Use bathtime to get babies used to playing in the water.
+The more they experience the senses of swishing, splashing, and waves as fun rather than scary, the easier a transition to a pool or the beach will be for both of you!
 The movements of the water, noises, colors, and splashes will be similar to a pool environment.
-This will help sensory development and prepare your little one for the new environment when all of their senses will be working at the same time.
-Start with the bath tub and move your way up to the the baby pool and beyond.
+This will help sensory development and prepare your little one for the new environment when all their senses work simultaneously.
+Start with the bathtub and move up to the baby pool and beyond.

 2. Be Prepared!

-Going to the pool or the seaside is a treat, so make sure you have everything you might need in your swim bag:
+Going to the pool or the beach is a treat, so make sure you have everything you might need in your swim bag: